-In the case of the Philippines, if and when the executive agreement entered into under section 19 is terminated by either party under subsection c-3 thereof, the provisions of the bill shall cease to be in effect.
-When that happens, the only thing that will remain will be the amendment to the Philippine Constitution containing section 16 of the act, and at that time the Philippines would be free to 16 not the the act, and at that time the Philippines would be free
+In the case of the Philippines, if and when the executive agreement entered into under section 19 is terminated by either party under subsection c-3 thereof, the provisions of the bull shall case to be in effect.
+When that happens, the only thing that will remain will be the amendment to the Philippine Constitution contamind section 16 of the act, and at that time the Philippines would be free to remove that amendment from the Constitution.